How To Use A Mailing List To Help Your Horse or Dog Care Business

-Why A Mailing List For My Animal Care or Veterinary Business?
+Why A Mailing List For My Horse or Dog Care or Veterinary Business?

-Despite the increase in the use of social media to both generate interest in businesses and keep in touch with customers, a mailing list is still seen by many marketers as a vital tool, so you can email newsletters to your subscribers.
+Despite the increase in the use of social media to both generate interest in businesses and keep in touch with customers, a mailing list is still a vital tool for you to email newsletters direct to your subscribers.

-Although social media can be an invaluable marketing source, you are always dependent on the social networks algorithm.
+Social media is an invaluable marketing source.
+But you're always dependent on the social networks algorithm.
 This means that your posts will only ever be seen by the people the social network decides on.
 Unless you pay to promote posts or you significantly engage in 'chat' and 'conversation' to generate awareness, even if you have tens of thousands of followers or 'likes' it's unlikely all of them will see your posts (even if they are actively using the network daily).

 Here's five top reasons why a mailing list is important for your business